triton-inference-server/server/docs/customization_guide/inference_protocols.md

   * `trace` : [trace endpoint](https://github.com/triton-inference-server/server/blob/main/docs/protocol/extension_trace.md).
   * `logging` : [logging endpoint](https://github.com/triton-inference-server/server/blob/main/docs/protocol/extension_logging.md).

-* Endpoint settings : All [HTTP options](#http-options) and [GRPC
-options](#grpc-options) are valid configuration keys of the corresponding endpoint type.
-The settings specified here will overwrite the global setting in the given named endpoint.
+* `restricted-key` : The key to be provided in the request header to access this protocol groups.
+Once specified, the header `<name>-restricted-key` will be checked when a request to the protocol is received.

 #### Example